 ESOMAR Congress in September shined a spotlight on our young researchers, dedicating a full session to their research as well as the opportunity for eight young researchers to pitch their ideas to the audience.
 The closing keynote was made by the particularly inspiring 20-year old Jennifer Duong, Director of Virtual Reality at 1215creative, who provided an insightful – and at times provocative – view on the future.
 The quality of her presentation (and many of the other millennials presenting at the conferences over the year) is to be commended.
 Given the presence of these young people, I’m sure I wasn’t the only ‘older’ researcher wondering whether I should start packing my bags now…

 Perhaps it’s just a reflection of the sessions that I attended and news that I’ve been reading, but I’ve been struck by the emphasis on addressing methodological questions rather than the proverbial ‘shiny new toy that’s going to change our world.’
 Is this a signal of a welcome maturation of the discussion around the changes within our industry?

-Speaking of methodological considerations, the 2016 presidential election and Brexit polling misses gave pause for reflection and debate within the industry (not least by me, my colleagues Steve August and Ryan Baum together with Nikki Lavoie of MindSpark Research International, posted here).
+Speaking of methodological considerations, the 2016 presidential election and Brexit polling misses gave pause for reflection and debate within the industry (not least by me, my colleagues Steve August and Ryan Baum together with Nikki Lavoie of MindSpark Research International, posted The Aftermath of the 2016 Presidential Election: Where Polls Went Wrong).
 Returning to the basics would serve us well, while also considering alternative approaches to measuring public opinion.

 There are always going to be innovations that capture our attention but we shouldn’t be unduly distracted by them.
 Take for example mobile research – we’ve not fully ironed out all the methodological considerations nor is mobile-first design standard within the industry.
 Let’s hope we get this right before we tumble down the virtual reality rabbit hole.